chef/chef-web-docs/content/server_orgs.md

 </tr>
 <tr>
 <td><code>clients</code></td>
 <td>The <code>clients</code> group defines the list of nodes on which a Chef Infra Client is installed and under management by Chef.
-In general, think of this permission as "all of the non-human actors---Chef Infra Client, in almost every case---that get data from, and/or upload data to, the Chef server".
+In general, think of this permission as "all of the non-human actors---Chef Infra Client, in almost every case---that get data from, and/or upload data to, Chef Infra Server."
 Newly-created Chef Infra Client instances are added to this group automatically.</td>
 </tr>
 <tr>
 <td><code>public_key_read_access</code></td>